“HP Labs is leading the way again, building a new way to compute from the ground up."

-Fink’s research team spans a wide range of technical disciplines and touches all aspects of HP's businesses.
-Working closely with HP’s strategy teams and the business group research and development teams, HP Labs is focused on commercializing the company’s intellectual property to drive and accelerate the innovation agenda for the company.
+Fink’s research team at HP Labs, the company’s exploratory and advanced research group, is responsible for anticipating IT trends to address the complex issues that will face our customers and society over the next decades.
+Working closely with HP’s strategy teams and the business group research and development teams, Fink is focused on commercializing the company’s intellectual property to drive and accelerate the innovation agenda for the company.

 Fink joined HP in 1985 and spent his first 10 years in field operations in Canada, holding a variety of positions in hardware and software support, consulting, and telecom sales.
 In 1995, he moved to HP’s Ft.
-Collins, Colo., site where he held a number of research and development leadership positions.
+Collins, Colorado site where he held a number of research and development leadership positions.

 Fink has an MBA from Colorado State University, graduating Beta Gamma Sigma, and is listed as co-inventor on two patents related to online e-commerce.
-He is also the author of The Business and Economics of Linux and Open Source, published by Prentice Hall.
+He is also the author of “The Business and Economics of Linux and Open Source”, published by Prentice Hall.
 He graduated in electronics engineering from Loyalist College in Ontario, Canada.